bgreenwell/investr/README.md

 `plotFit`
 --------------------------------------------------------------------------------
 The function `plotFit` produces a scatterplot of the data with fitted regression curve and the option to add confidence/prediction bands for the response (pointwise or adjusted).
-It can be used with single-predictor objects of class `lm` or `nls`; however, for objects of class `nls`, confidence/prediction bands are based on the linear approximation and can be misleading (Bates and Watts, 1988, pg.
+Currently, it can only be used with single-predictor objects of class `lm` or `nls`; however, for objects of class `nls`, the confidence/prediction bands are based on the linear approximation and can be misleading (Bates and Watts, 1988, pg.
 65).

 ### Usage
 ```S